-- Communication Studies and Theatre Teaching Major (B.A.)
+- Communication Studies and Theatre Secondary Education Major (B.A.)

-Although the study of CST is offered as an academic pursuit, much real education is USF’s extra-curricular program, including main-stage productions, children’s theatre, experimental theatre, liturgical theatre, student-directed shows and original scripts.
-One way in which the curriculum is supplemented is through the speech communication practicum.
+Although the study of CST is offered as an academic pursuit, experiential learning opportunities include main-stage productions, children’s theatre, experimental theatre, liturgical theatre, student-directed shows, original scripts and the speech communication practicum.

 Art Majors and Minor

 A degree in art is designed to prepare students to seek further study or employment in a variety of careers which involve visual expression and creative synthesis.
 Those who are seeking a career in art are offered specific preparation in graphic design, computer imaging, photography and studio careers in drawing and painting.
 A degree in art education prepares students to teach at the K-12 level.